10 of the Scariest Haunted Hotels in America

 The majestic ship was painted grey and was dubbed the grey ghost.
 At the end of the war, Mary was re-transformed back into her former glory and was used once again to escort passengers across the Atlantic.

 There are many ghost stories associated with the Queen Mary, and with her time in the war, it's no real surprise.
-It was deemed one of the 10 most haunted places in America by Time Magazine, and she lives up to her name.
+The ship was deemed one of the 10 most haunted places in America by Time Magazine and Insider, and one of the most haunted places in the United States by National Geographic, and she continues to live up to her name.

 To make the most out of your haunting experience, be sure to book a paranormal investigation in which you get to tour the ship at night and investigate with ParaXplorer Project founder Matthew Schulz on a trip you will never forget.
 Take a paranormal ship walk or dine with the spirits.